 - Courses are designed for forestry practitioners interested in consolidating prior knowledge in silviculture and developing new approaches to forest stand management.

-Silviculture 1 – Species, Soils and Site
+Silviculture 1 | Site, Soils and Species

-- Duration – 5 days
+- Duration – 5 days (Mon PM to Fri AM)

-- Location – Penrith, Cumbria
+- Location – Penrith, Cumbria, UK

-- Course Numbers: Maximum 12 per course
+- Course Numbers: Maximum 15 per course

-- Delivery Date: October 2024 (details TBC)
+- Delivery Date: (details TBC)

 Content